 The aim is to provide a short burst of treatment to enable you to recover to a point where you can transfer to a psychiatric admission, rehabilitation unit or to go home.

 The staff on the unit provide a short intensive burst of treatment to enable patients to recover to a point where they can return to a normal psychiatric unit or even go home.
 If Harvest is not the best place for you to receive treatment, the ward will make a referral to another service.

 Harvest supports people from Devon and Cornwall, and works closely with all our psychiatric wards.

-You are welcome to visit Harvest during the times set out above.
 As our patients are very unwell, there are certain restrictions in place.
 Our information leaflet provides more information on these and what to expect when you visit.